 - 1 whole butternut squash, peeled and cubed

-- 1 tablespoon plus 2 teaspoons extra virgin olive oil or extra virgin coconut oil, divided
+- 1 tablespoon plus 2 teaspoons extra virgin olive oil

 - Unrefined sea salt, to taste